 Proposed modification number (PM) Page no./ other reference Modification PM1 Page 19 Section 4 - Vision and Objectives Add new paragraph 4.5 to read as follows: "The Starston Neighbourhood clan is in conformity with the National Funning Policy Framework, in particular toking a positive approach that effects the presumption in favour of sustainable development."
 (As contained in the Parish Courses response to the examiner restions of 17 March 2022).
 15 PM2 Page 28 Policy STA1 - Location and scale of Residential Development - Exception Policy Delice the lards "Exception Policy" in the title of the policy.
 The policy is a series of the policy of the policy of the policy.
 The policy is a series of the policy of the policy of the policy.
-The policy is a series of the policy of the policy of the policy.
-The policy of the policy.
-The policy of the pol exception of proposals situated within the sensitive gap between Starston village and Harleston which is subject to Policy STA5, where it can be demonstrated that: • the proposals will have no adverse impacts upon the character and nature of the existing settlement pattern in the Plan area and upon the landscape character of the area; there is good accessibility to local services and shops; the design of proposed new dwellings is of high quality in
+The policy of the policy text in full and replace with the plan area, including of the policy of the exception of proposals situated within the sensitive gap between Starston village and Harleston which is subject to Policy STA5, where it can be demonstrated that: • the proposals will have no adverse impacts upon the character and nature of the existing settlement pattern in the Plan area and upon the landscape character of the area; there is good accessibility to local services and shops; the design of proposed new dwellings is of high quality in